sporestudio/.config-fish/README.md

 ## Description

-The configuration includes aliases, functions, theme settings, and other tweaks that [sporestudio](https://github.com/sporestudio) has personalized to enhance the experience with Fish Shell.
+The configuration includes aliases, functions, theme settings, and other tweaks that I have personalized to enhance the experience with Fish Shell.

 ## Featured Content